graphchecker/moodle-qtype_graphchecker/INSTALL.md

 # Installing GraphChecker

-At the moment, we support Moodle 3.8 and 3.9.
-Slightly older versions may work, but no guarantees.
+At the moment, we support Moodle 4.0.
+Older versions (3.8–3.11) should work as well.
+Even older versions *may* work too, but no guarantees.

 We will assume you have a working Jobe server, used to grade submissions.
 If not, please follow the [Jobe documentation](https://github.com/trampgeek/jobe) to set one up.
 (In case your Moodle installation already has CodeRunner installed correctly, and a Jobe server to go along with it, you can use the same server also for GraphChecker.)